ginberg/shinytips/README.md

 The dataset contains the life expectanncy of males and females in different countries in the world.
 It is based on babies that are born in 2015.
 I downloaded the dataset from
 [wikipedia](https://en.wikipedia.org/wiki/List_of_countries_by_life_expectancy)

-Please let me know if you have questions or tips for me:-)
+Please let me know if you have any questions or recommendations for improvement!